 Intriguingly, modern scholars broadly agree on one core detail in Esther: the identity of the Persian king.
 The biblical Ahasuerus is widely recognized as Xerxes i (also known as Xerxes the Great), who ruled the Persian (Achaemenid) Empire from 486 to 465 b.c.e.

 At face value, the names could hardly be more different—Ahasuerus and Xerxes.
 But we are dealing with extremes on both ends of the linguistic spectrum.
 On the one hand, Ahasuerus is a somewhat fraught English transliteration of the Hebrew pronunciation Achashverosh (the guttural “ch” pronounced as in loch); on the other hand, the popular names used for Persian kings (i.e. Xerxes) are actually transliterations from Greek, not Persian.
 The Hebrew pronunciation of this king’s name is actually quite close to the original Persian pronunciation of Xerxes’s name, rendered phonetically as Khshayarsha.
-Furthermore, over the last century, ancient Aramaic documents discovered in Elephantine, Egypt, reveal the Aramaic spelling of Xerxes’s name to be אחשירש—virtually identical to the Hebrew spelling of Ahasuerus, אחשורוש.
+Furthermore, over the last century, ancient Aramaic documents discovered in Elephantine, Egypt, reveal an Aramaic spelling of Xerxes’s name to be אחשירש—virtually identical to the Hebrew spelling of Ahasuerus, אחשורוש.

 Historically, there has been some debate about the correct Persian king of Esther.
 Other popular candidates, based in part on perceived name-similarities (with the Greek variants), have been either Artaxerxes i (465–424 b.c.e.) or Artaxerxes ii (404–358 b.c.e.).
 These rulers’ original Persian names, however, are significantly different from the name of the king found in Esther; also, Artaxerxes’s entirely different name (Hebrew Artachshasta) is used 15 times throughout the books of Ezra and Nehemiah (referring to Artaxerxes i), alongside and in distinction to the name of our Ahasuerus (Ezra 4:6).
 Of additional note is the fact that the territory of Egypt was lost during the reign of Artaxerxes ii, and his reign is much too short, thus disqualifying him as the ruler in the book of Esther (based on Esther 1:1, 3:7 and 8:9).
 Further disqualifying these later kings is the fact that throughout their reigns the Jews had significant favor (as the books of Ezra and Nehemiah attest) and would therefore not have found themselves facing the same existential threat described in Esther.